Main Content

 “In the words of one indigenous farmer, Vena A-dae Romero, ‘indigenous people are as much part of the land as the land is part of us.
 We cultivate the land while the land cultivates us.
 This relationship that has supported my people since time immemorial is remembered daily when we place our fingers in the dirt, pull the weeds from our fields, or plant our seeds with water, prayer, and hope, cook the food which we grow, and ingest the world with each bite of food we eat.”

-If you have any concerns at all about diversity and inclusion at SEBS, we hope that we can voice your concerns.
+If you have any concerns about diversity and inclusion at SEBS, we hope that we can voice your concerns.
 Additional resource submissions are welcome!